 The kitchen is one of the most common areas to update in a home, as it’s a place in the home where people often spend a significant amount of time.
 For this reason, any home with an updated kitchen is going to have a better chance to sell for the amount you want.

 One of the most significant setbacks in remodeling a kitchen is the price point.
 Depending on the condition of the kitchen before the remodeling, you could spend anywhere from ten to fifty thousand or more dollars on this project.
 Although these projects are costly, kitchen remodels offer some of the highest returns on investment.
 Here are areas of a kitchen to consider updating:

 Another common place to remodel is the master bathroom.
 Luxury and relaxation is the name of the game with this one.
-Whether it’s adding a second sink to the vanity, replacing the vanity completely, or a makeover entirely, the master bath is a great place to remodel.
+Whether it’s adding a second sink to the vanity, replacing the vanity completely, or a complete makeover, the master bath is a great place to remodel.